 The article then proceeded to highlight other aims and ideals.

 Unfortunately, the exact date of a name change to the National Band Council of Australia is unclear, however, as mentioned, their website publishes National results dating back only to 1950 (National Band Council of Australia, 2019).

 The history of the National Council is unique as there were a special set of circumstances needed to make sure it formed and succeeded.
 The various starts had similar aims and ideals with the uniformity of rules being first and foremost.
 Collegiality was emphasized despite the difficulty in creating a uniform set of rules and procedures.
 The interactions between different State associations are clearly highlighted in this regard.
 It seems that the State associations tried to make this work with the best of intentions and that is something to be admired.
 Certainly, the legacy is still seen today with the continued existence of a National Band Council of Australia and the National band championships which are held each year in a different State.

 Greaves, J. (1996).
-The great bands of Australia.
-Australia’s heritage in sound [sound recording].
-Australia: Sound Heritage Association,.
+The great bands of Australia [sound recording] [2 sound discs (CD)].
+Australia, Sound Heritage Association.

 Lieut.
 K. G. Kennedy.
 (1937, 26 June).
 Australasian Bandsman.

 National Band Council of Australia.
 (2019a).
 Contest Results.
 National Band Council of Australia.
 Retrieved 02 June 2019 from https://www.nbca.asn.au/index.php/archives/results

 National Band Council of Australia.
 (2019b).
 History of the NBCA.
 National Band Council of Australia.
 Retrieved 02 June 2019 from https://www.nbca.asn.au/index.php/about/history

 THE NEXT BAND CARNIVAL.
 (1925, 28 May).
 Toowoomba Chronicle and Darling Downs Gazette (Qld. : 1922 – 1933), 4. http://nla.gov.au/nla.news-article253924392